KJeff01/Cobra/README.md

 Cobra uses a "grudge counter" to determine who it attacks.
 It contains a number for each player that increments with each aggresive act an enemy player makes towards it.
 The enemy with the highest number assigned to it is the one it attacks.
 The specific number for each enemy can easily be influenced by allied Cobra AI and, under the right circumstance, allows allied Cobra to take action against a specific player.
 This feature is very helpful in determining who is the biggest theat on the map and more or less balances the skirmish by keeping pressure on the most aggressive player (that it has encountered) until one of them is defeated.

-There are four personalities so far (all use lasers and plasma cannon when it can):
+There are five personalities so far (all use lasers and plasma cannon when it can):

-1. AC: Focus on Cannon/Gauss/Howitzer.
+1. AC: Cannon/Gauss/Howitzer.
-2. AR: Focus on Flamer/Gauss/Howitzer.
+2. AR: Flamer/Gauss/Howitzer.
+3. AB: Rockets & missiles/Gauss/missile artillery.
-3. AM: Machine-guns/Lasers/Howitzer.
+4. AM: Machine-guns/Lasers/Howitzer.
-4. AL: Lasers/Gauss/Fire mortar.
+5. AL: Lasers/Gauss/Fire mortar.

 Do note that AL is exclusive to T3 (with at least bases) and AM is exclusive to T1 (or if starting without a base).
 This only affects the initial personality and you can change the personality with a chat command later.